masutaka/github-nippou/README.md

 [gem-link]: http://badge.fury.io/rb/github-nippou
 [dockerhub]: https://hub.docker.com/r/masutaka/github-nippou/

-Displays today's your GitHub action.
+Print today's your GitHub action.

 This is a helpful tool when you write a daily report in reference to GitHub.
 Nippou is a japanese word which means a daily report.